 When the case goes to trial, Pennsylvania law requires that testimony be presented that establishes the appropriate standard of care and shows that the defendant did not meet it.
 An expert medical witness must give this testimony.
 This medical witness does not have to be the same person who signed the certificate of merit, but they must be:

+Again, there are some exceptions to every rule.
 If the plaintiff and the lawyer can show that their medical expert has experience, appropriate training or has gathered enough knowledge from practicing or teaching medicine within five years of when the alleged injury occurred, the above requirements can be waived by the court.

 What Is the Discovery Rule?